 Discounted fees available.
 Commonwealth Supported Places on offer for domestic students in 2021 (see Fees)

 This new online course will teach you how to harness data for important innovations.
 This program equips graduates with the knowledge we need to be smarter with our data, especially as it is used to help drive important decisions for our health and wellbeing.

 "Data not only helps tell the story of the world around us, but shows us what we need to know to improve our world,” said convener Dr Qing Wang.

 "This includes the current COVID-19 crisis where massive amounts of data is being used to help the world track the spread of the coronavirus.”

 For interested students, this Graduate Certificate provides a pathway to some of our Master programs.

 This program is available to domestic students only.

-This program is designed to be delivered online and completed full-time over Semester 2 2020.
+This program is designed to be delivered online and completed part-time in 2021.

-Students will complete four (4) courses over this period:
+Students will complete four (4) courses over this 1-year period.
+This includes: